 |Sodium (mEq per day)||93.0 52.8||149.0 112.6||0.001|

 - Jamaica: Peri-urban Kingston (Mona Heights, Liguanea, Papine, Ellestson Flats and Hope Pastures).

-Table 2: Mean Change in blood pressure, SORT participants, High-salt Minus Low-salt Phase, by Study Site
+Table 2: Mean Change in BP, SORT participants, High-salt Minus Low-salt Phase, by Study Site

 |Nigeria (N=58)||Jamaica (N=56)|